 U.S. Navy Blue Angels

 Thrilling audiences for over 70 years, the iconic U.S. Navy Blue Angels fly six powerful F/A-18 Hornet fighter jets during their tightly choreographed, high-energy demonstration.
-The 110-member squadron is led by Blue Angel #1 Commander Eric “Boss” Doyle.
+The 110-member squadron is led by Blue Angel #1 Commander Brian “Boss” Kesselring.
 60 members of the team will travel to the Birthplace of Aviation from their home base at Naval Air Station (NAS), Pensacola, FL to stage the show in June.
-The F-18 generators of their aircraft are made by GE Aviation in Vandalia, Ohio.
-The Blues last appeared in Dayton in 2014.
+The generators of their aircraft are made by GE Aviation Systems in Vandalia, Ohio.

 DID YOU KNOW?